-- Whenever sufficient right of way exists or mutual agreement for acquisition of right of way is reached, include sidewalks adequate for several people walking, separated from the roadway with landscaping. - Provide safe and clearly marked pedestrian crossings. - Design corridors in the character of the Districts through which they pass. - Include attractive street lighting that is standardized along a corridor, downdirectional and dark-sky friendly unless it is incompatible with existing lighting or cost prohibitive. - Enhance the visual quality of roadways by burying overhead utilities if appropriate. - Design signage that identifies businesses without dominating the setting or skyline.
+- Incorporate medians with enhancements to divide travel lanes at intersections in high travel areas. - Include sidewalks adequate for several people walking, separated from the roadway with landscaping. - Provide safe and clearly marked pedestrian crossings. - Design adequate setbacks between the roadway and adjacent uses to buffer the impacts of traffic. - Design corridors in the character of the Districts through which they pass. - Include attractive street lighting that is standardized along a corridor, downdirectional and dark-sky friendly. - Enhance the visual quality of roadways by burying overhead utilities. - Design signage that identifies businesses without dominating the setting or skyline.

 - An oft-mentioned belief during the PlanCheyenne process is that the community should be less defined by cars.
-Landscaping and pedestrian amenities can help make streets more walkable. - Safety for pedestrians is also an important objective. - By standardizing a theme along a corridor, areas can become distinctive districts, like Downtown Cheyenne has become. - Properly designed signs can be informative and not a distraction for the motorist.
+Landscaping and pedestrian amenities can help make streets more walkable. - Safety for pedestrians is also an important objective if we are to create a more livable community. - By standardizing a theme along a corridor, areas can become distinctive districts, like Downtown Cheyenne has become. - Properly designed signs can be informative and not a distraction for the motorist.